Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 A [custom descriptor](?path=docs/Resources/Guides/Dynamic-Descriptor.md) you configure and pass with each transaction via the API.
 This includes both [soft descriptors](#soft-descriptor) and [hard descriptors](#hard-descriptor).
 Contact your account representative for more information on using dynamic descriptors.

 ## Expiration Date
-The date embossed on the card beyond which the card must not be honored.
-Month and Year that the card expires.
+The date embossed on the card beyond which the card is not valid to be used.
+Generally mentions the Month and Year that the card expires.

 ## Hard Descriptor
 The descriptor that shows up after a transaction has settled.
 As soon as the customer's bank has finalized the transaction status, the hard descriptor will be permanently displayed as the description of the charge on the customer’s statement.